 What is the Request Service?

-This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, Music & Dramatic Arts, Avery Point, Stamford, Torrington, Waterbury, or Greater Hartford) be pulled and held for pickup at the circulation desk of your choice.
+This service allows you to request that circulating items from any UConn campus library (Storrs, Pharmacy, Music & Dramatic Arts, Avery Point, Stamford, Waterbury, or Hartford) be pulled and held for pickup at the circulation desk of your choice.